carbon-design-system/sveld/README.md

 Use `--check=<path>` to diff against a snapshot at a custom location (defaults to `jsonOptions.outFile`, or `COMPONENT_API.json`).

 The CLI exits non-zero on any fatal error (an unreadable entry, a config file that throws, etc.), not just on `--strict`/`--check` findings, so it's safe to use either flag as a CI gate.
+See [Exit codes](#exit-codes) for how these are differentiated.

 Pass `--format=json` for a machine-readable report on `stdout` instead of the prose above, e.g. `sveld --check --format=json | jq '.bump'` or `sveld --check --format=json | jq '.changes[] | select(.bump == "major")'`.